MakeSchool-18/Tweet-Generator/ReadMe.md

 ### Class 8: Thursday, February 16

 **Activity:**
+- Review Markov chains, how to generate one and sample sentences from it
 - Act out how dynamic arrays and linked lists work
 - Review slides on [arrays and linked lists](ArraysLinkedLists.pdf)